Applications

 Cut pipes with a minimum of 25mm length beyond any found crack

-Cut pipes as square or perpendicular as possible before jointing
+Cut pipes as square or perpendicular as possible before jointing, recommended PPR cutter / Plumber cutter to cut the pipes.

 Ensure no sharp edges are in contact with the fittings during insertion